 - Contact the faculty member in writing, using the student Peirce College email to discuss the grievance.
-Students who have an academic grievance as related to the application of a Graduate Studies policy or procedure (outside the purview of an individual course or faculty member and not related to attendance, grades, assignments, or faculty) will initiate the appeal by contacting the Dean of Graduate Studies directly.
+Students who have an academic grievance as related to the application of a Graduate Studies policy or procedure (outside the purview of an individual course or faculty member and not related to attendance, grades, assignments, or faculty) will initiate the appeal by contacting the Dean, Graduate Education directly.
 Only after the student has met with the faculty member, either in person or by phone, may the student proceed to step B below.
-In the case of academic grievances related to Graduate Studies policies or procedures, the student may then proceed to step C below after consulting with the Dean of Graduate Studies. - B. Should this meeting not yield a resolution that is satisfactory to both the student and the faculty member, the student has seven calendar days from the date of the faculty member's decision to appeal to the Dean of Graduate Studies.
-Such a request must be made in writing and must document the student's attempt to first resolve the grievance with the faculty member. - C. If, after the Dean of Graduate Studies has had an opportunity to render his/her opinion, the student is not satisfied with the resolution of the academic grievance, the student may appeal within seven calendar days from the date of the determination by the Dean of Graduate Studies.
-Such a request must be made in writing to the Vice President, Academic Affairs and Provost and must document the student's attempt to first resolve the grievance with the Dean of Graduate Studies.
-If no written request is submitted within the seven-day period, the decision of the Dean of Graduate Studies shall be final. - D. Upon a student's written request for a review, the Vice President, Academic Affairs and Provost will confirm that a proper review of the grievance was conducted.
-If, upon review, the Vice President, Academic Affairs and Provost determines that a proper review was conducted, the decision of the Dean of Graduate Studies shall be final.
+In the case of academic grievances related to Graduate Studies policies or procedures, the student may then proceed to step C below after consulting with the Dean, Graduate Education. - B. Should this meeting not yield a resolution that is satisfactory to both the student and the faculty member, the student has seven calendar days from the date of the faculty member's decision to appeal to the Dean, Graduate Education.
+Such a request must be made in writing and must document the student's attempt to first resolve the grievance with the faculty member. - C. If, after the Dean, Graduate Education, has had an opportunity to render his/her opinion, the student is not satisfied with the resolution of the academic grievance, the student may appeal within seven calendar days from the date of the determination by the Dean, Graduate Education.
+Such a request must be made in writing to the Vice President, Academic Affairs and Provost and must document the student's attempt to first resolve the grievance with the Dean, Graduate Education.
+If no written request is submitted within the seven-day period, the decision of the Dean, Graduate Education, shall be final. - D. Upon a student's written request for a review, the Vice President, Academic Affairs and Provost will confirm that a proper review of the grievance was conducted.
+If, upon review, the Vice President, Academic Affairs and Provost determines that a proper review was conducted, the decision of the Dean, Graduate Education, shall be final.
 The Vice President-Academic Affairs and Provost may choose to affirm or alter the decision and therefore, is responsible for the final decision.